Developer Guide

 Processes

-The following should be noted for processes: Timer actions on data groups should, if possible, limit the number of hits via a filter in order to keep the number of database operations low.
-By default, the setting "Only log warnings and errors" should be set in the process properties.
-G_log.info() inserted for debugging can remain in the code. this can be kept in the code and is ignored during regular use, and thus the log files are kept small.
+When working with processes, keep the following in mind: Whenever possible, timer actions on data groups should use a filter to limit the number of results in order to minimize the number of database operations.
+By default, the "Log only warnings and errors" setting should be selected in the process properties. g_log.info() statements added for debugging purposes can remain in the code.
+They are ignored during normal operation and keep the log files small.